Washington County • Daily or annual state park vehicle permit needed

 Well-maintained cross country ski trails are accessible right next to you.

 The Park Entrance is on Highway 95 just north of Marine on St. Croix.
 Just south of that Entrance is the road to Riverway Campground, although you’ll need to stop for your park sticker first.

-You’ll need a daily or annual park sticker in addition to the campground fees.
+You’ll need a daily or annual Minnesota State Park vehicle permit in addition to the campground fees.